JHG777000/marshmallow/README.md

 ## Building marshmallow

-Any standard C11 compliant C compiler should be able to compile marshmallow, and the code it generates.
+Any standard C11 compliant C compiler(64-bit) should be able to compile marshmallow, and the code it generates.

 #### Dependencies for building marshmallow: